Craigspaz/real-time-analytics-spark-streaming/README.md

 "AWS::EMR::InstanceFleetConfig" resource.
 As workaround re-attempt to delete the stack one more time and ignore the EMRTaskSpot.
 The stack should delete on the second try.
 - During cleanup of the Amazon EMR Studio Stack AWS CloudFormation fails to delete the nested Network stack due to a dependency in EMRServiceAccessSecurityGroup.
-To delete, remove all ingress rules and then proceed to delete the stack.
+This is a known issue due to AWS EMR requirement for self referencing security group self referencing.
+To delete, remove all ingress rules from security group and then proceed to delete the stack.

 **Additional considerations**